DorkOS

 Persona

-Configure how the agent influences Claude's behavior.
+Configure how the agent shapes Claude's behavior.
 See the Persona Injection guide for details.

 Capabilities